lukemunsch/promo-sales-review/README.md

 This is a system designed to review the promotional sales during the month.
 It is designed to be manager review only and will require a password to be put in correctly in order to activate the system.

-This will then return values to the terminal to show key information for the management team to evaluate performance. t will start with the stock section:
+This will then return values to the terminal to show key information for the management team to evaluate performance;
-- The number of items sold during the sales period,
-- The total sales of each item,
-- The total value of each item sold.
+- It will start with the stock section, providing useful insites into the items that have been sold.
-Once the stock is completed then it will move onto the advisor performance:
+- It will then move onto the advisor review section and shows key information regarding performances.
-- The number of sales for each advisor,
-- The Advisor with the highest sales,
-- The total value of the sales period promotional items.

 ## User Stories